LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Experiments

 \section{Experiments}

-We compare LNS2+RL with vanilla LNS2~\cite{li2022mapf} as well as a representative set of scalable high-quality MAPF algorithms: the bounded-suboptimal algorithm EECBS~\cite{li2021eecbs} (with a suboptimality factor $w = 5$), the complete but unbounded-suboptimal algorithm LACAM~\cite{okumura2023lacam}, the MARL-based algorithm SCRIMP~\cite{wang2023scrimp}, and the priority-based planner (PP) with random restarts (using SIPP~\cite{phillips2011sipp} to plan paths for single agents)~\cite{cohen2018rapid}.
-Here, we only show the results of LNS2, EECBS, and LACAM because the SR of SCRIMP and PP are 0\% in most tasks, and they cannot solve even the simplest tasks in the random-small map.
-Both LNS2+RL and LNS2 use PP+SIPPS to find the initial solution and ALNS to generate neighborhoods.
-Code for LNS2, EECBS, LACAM was written in C++, and LNS2+RL was written in both C++ and Python and connected using pybind (\textbf{Our full training and testing code is available at \url{https://github.com/marmotlab/LNS2-RL}}).
-All experiments were conducted on a server equipped with one Nvidia GeForce RTX 3090 GPU and an AMD Ryzen 9 7950X3D 16-Core Processor.
+We compare LNS2+RL with vanilla LNS2\footnote{Code from \url{https://github.com/Jiaoyang-Li/MAPF-LNS2}} as well as a representative set of MAPF algorithms: the bounded-suboptimal algorithm EECBS (with a suboptimality factor $w = 5$)\footnote{Code from \url{https://github.com/Jiaoyang-Li/EECBS}}, the complete but unbounded-suboptimal algorithm LaCAM\footnote{Code from \url{https://github.com/Kei18/lacam}}, and the pure MARL-based algorithm SCRIMP\footnote{Code from \url{https://github.com/marmotlab/SCRIMP}}.
+Code for LNS2, EECBS, LaCAM was written in C++, SCRIMP was written in Python, and LNS2+RL was written in both C++ and Python and connected using pybind.
 To obtain results faster, LNS2+RL, LNS2, EECBS used Ray to test multiple MAPF tasks simultaneously.
-However, due to high memory demands (we limited the maximum memory to 100GB per task), LACAM was tested using a single process.
+However, due to high memory demands (we limited the maximum memory to 100GB per task), LaCAM and SCRIMP were tested using a single process.
+The same MARL model was used in all evaluations, and it was trained on maps with random obstacles.